jerseycheese/BootHillGM/Docs/Technical/Gemini-API-Integration-Guide.md

-# AiGM API Integration Guide
+# Gemini API Integration Guide

 ## 1. Overview
-This guide covers the integration of the Gemini 1.5 Pro API into the AiGM app, including usage limits, pricing, token management, function calling, context caching, system instructions, and long context capabilities.
+This guide covers the integration of the Gemini 1.5 Pro API into the BootHillGM app, including usage limits, pricing, token management, function calling, context caching, system instructions, and long context capabilities.

 ## 2. API Usage Limits and Pricing